Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-twjZc7ImIts.md

 ### Transcript

-> will the engine upgrade work on linux we don't officially support linux yet, but if you have the game running on linux right now, hopefully it will work, i don't know
+> will the engine upgrade work on linux we don't officially support linux yet, but if you have the game running on linux right now, hopefully it will work, I don't know